U.S. Alerts

 ...OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-For the forecast, light to gentle variable winds will prevail
+For the forecast, moderate to fresh winds will prevail offshore

 ....OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA,